About Tukoda

 You can follow the plan, get every detail right, and still miss the point.
-I’ve seen it, events that run on time, look great, and check every box… but leave no real impact.
+I’ve seen it, gatherings that run on time, look great, and check every box… but leave no real impact.

 I remember one community event in particular.
 The logistics were solid.
 Crowd showed up.
 Music played.
 The whole thing ran smooth.